ioncoincore/ioncore.xyz/CONTRIBUTING.md

 ## Translation Process

 Translation of the website is done using Transifex.
-To become a translator please create an account at [Transifex.com](https://transifex.com/), then apply to join the [ioncore.org project](https://www.transifex.com/ioncore/ioncoreorg).
+To become a translator please create an account at [Transifex.com](https://transifex.com/), then apply to join the [ioncore.xyz project](https://www.transifex.com/ioncore/ioncoreorg).

 Each document has a header called "Front Matter", which looks something like this: